daviddewhurst/daviddewhurst.github.io/index.md

 From time to time I will write about things.
 I will list the things here.

++ [Perturbing correlation matrices](./blog/2020-04-22correlation-perturbation.html): on what we can do when we are presented with a correlation matrix and *not* with the data that generated it
 + [Continuum rich-get-richer dynamics and survival theory](./blog/2020-01rgr/): on the non-obvious connection between the kernel function of a rich-get-richer process and the hazard function of a random variable.